geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 &emsp;&emsp;When our numbers, sadly slow,
 &emsp;&emsp;Melt in elegies of woe.
 &emsp;&emsp;Or in sprightlier measures move,
-&emsp;&emsp;Thro’ the varied realm of Love,
+&emsp;&emsp;Thro’ the varied realm of love,
 &emsp;&emsp;He at once our eyes will close,
 &emsp;&emsp;Linking in a general doze,
 &emsp;&emsp;Then for sleep and Hermes never,